In this 2-minute read:

 Who is eligible for this method for getting 2 PPP loans back to back?

 This method for getting double PPP stimulus funding can only be done if you haven’t previously applied for and received a First Draw PPP loan.
 Obviously if you already have gotten a PPP loan, then you should be applying for a second-draw PPP loan if you’re eligible.
-Start your PPP application now!

 Due to the revised rules about proving proper expenses and payroll, this “double-down” PPP loan method works best for independent contractors, sole proprietors, and self-employed individuals.